Explore the City by Bike!

-Stations will be placed at 300-600 m distance in the city center.
+Stations are avaialble at 300-600 m distance in the city center.

 There are two options:

-- For regular users: register in person before renting the bike – fee is 18 900 HU/12 months: you’ll receive a MOL-BuBi Card that you swipe in front of the sensor on the bike.
+- Register in person before renting the bike – fee is 18 900 HU/12 months: you’ll receive a MOL-BuBi Card that you swipe in front of the sensor on the bike.

 If you want to enjoy biking do it on Margaret Island where there’re long stretches of paths for bikers, lots of green and fresh air.